quinscape/domainql-form/docs/component-reference.md

-removeCheck | string | Text of the remove object confirmation (default is "Remove Object?") renderRowToolbar | func | render additional elements into the per row toolbars renderToolbar | func | render additional elements into the list toolbar **selector** (required) | string or func | Field to select one object from the list of objects by.
+removeCheck | string | Text of the remove object confirmation (default is "Remove Object?") renderRowToolbar | func | render additional elements into the per row toolbars renderToolbar | func | render additional elements into the list toolbar selectedIndex | number | Index of the field to select in the <FormSelector/>
+**selector** (required) | string or func | Field to select one object from the list of objects by.
 Can also be a function that renders a representation of a given object.
 … | config props | See "Form Config Props" below
 # Form Config Components